Types of Teams

 There are two types of teams.

-- School-Based Teams: Comprised of full-time students from the same high school, public or private.
+- School-Based Teams: Comprised of full-time students from the same school, public or private.
 School-based teams can be “official” or “unofficial”.

-- Composite Teams: Comprised of full-time students from more than one high school within the same district or other geographic proximity.
+- Composite Teams: Comprised of full-time students from more than one school within the same district or other geographic proximity.
 Composite Team Limitations: Composite teams are intended to be temporary solutions only, allowing student-athletes to compete as members of a team pending the establishment of single school-based teams.
 In addition, if a composite team has five or more students from the same school, those students will be scored separately from the rest of the composite team unless a petition to do otherwise is approved.

 Refer to the league Rules & Guidelines for more information about the rules governing teams.